-- Accessible & Available in great quantities
+- Accesible & Available in great quantities

 - Cost

 - They could be processed to make ropes

 - 100% natural origin

 - Rope diameter easy to handle onboard

 - Available as close as possible to fishing grounds

-Based on these criteria the following ropes were selected as the most suitable to be used at FADs (Figure 1):
+Based on these criteria the following ropes were selected as the most suitable to be used at FADs (Fig 1):

-- 1. Twisted 100 % cotton rope: 20 mm diameter, 4 strands - 2.
-Twisted 50% cotton and 50% sisal rope: 20 mm diameter, 4 strands - 3.
+- 1. Twisted 100 % cotton rope: 20 mm diameter, 4 strands in torsion Z - 2.
+Twisted 50% cotton and 50% sisal rope: 20 mm diameter 4 strands in torsion Z - 3.
 Cotton, Sisal and linen rope with loops (similar to those used in mussel farming but made of natural origin): 16 mm diameter core with loops